Share this post on:

 • Both types tend to get angry but experience and express anger in distinct ways.

-• Believing that showing anger is wrong, Ones tend to hold back their anger.
-Still, because it is hard for the One to shut it off completely, it tends to leak out as resentment, irritation, annoyance, or passive-aggressive behavior.
+• Believing that showing anger is wrong, People tend to hold back their anger.
+Still, because it is hard for them to shut it off completely, it tends to leak out as resentment, irritation, annoyance, or passive-aggressive behavior.

 • On the other hand, Eights feels and expresses anger more readily and doesn’t believe it is wrong to be angry.